Trump set to reassess global troop posture with eye on China

 It also envisions an integrated air missile defense in the Second Island Chain, a line of islands further out in the Pacific Ocean.

-But a reduction of forces in Germany risks weakening the NATO's deterrence against Russia, and puts the Trump administration at odds with neoconservatives in the Republican Party that have traditionally seen Moscow as a threat.
+But a reduction of forces in Germany risks weakening the NATO's deterrence against Russia, and puts the Trump administration at odds with neoconservatives in his Republican Party who have traditionally seen Moscow as a threat.

 Germany houses the biggest contingent of American forces in Europe and also serves as the headquarters of AFRICOM, which oversees all U.S. military activity in Africa.